Research based learning programme

 Within easy reach of London and Oxford, Bournemouth offers excellent leisure and shopping facilities, including cinemas and a modern sports centre.

-The price includes 20 hours of tuition per week, half-board accommodation in a homestay and a cultural programme.
+The price includes a full day of tuition and half-board accommodation in a homestay